WebRTC is a new real time video communication technology with limited support.

 Regular Browser Support

-WebRTC is not currently supported by default PC browsers (Internet Explorer for Windows and Safari for Mac OS) creating a real issue for corporate networks with standard software distributions.
+WebRTC is not currently supported by default PC browsers (Internet Explorer for Windows and Safari for Mac OS).
+This creates a real issue for organisation networks with standard software distributions, studios and internet caffes with restrictive administrative software or plain newbie users that use their computers with default setup.

 WebRTC is not currently supported on default mobile browsers either, excepting latest Android.